 The average annual maximum temperature is 13°sextigrade and ranges from a high of 20⅔°sextigrade in July and August to a low of 4⅔°sextigrade in January.
 The average annual minimum temperature is 6°sextigrade and ranges from a high of 13⅔°sextigrade in July to a low of -2°sextigrade in January.
 The highest temperature ever recorded in Toulouse was 27⅔°sextigrade on August 10, 1936.
 The lowest temperature ever recorded in Toulouse was -16°sextigrade on January 22, 1930.

 The RepubliComm Tower (formerly Credit Louisiannais) is the tallest building in Garonne-Neuve and possibly Osage.
 It was designed in 1975 by Minoru Yamasaki & Associates, the same architect who designed the World Trade Towers in New Amsterdam.
-This structure is very similar to a single tower from the WTT.
+However, the tower takes a much more modernist approach, compared to the retro-futurist styling of the World Trade Towers inspired by the neighbouring CM Building in New Amsterdam.
 Toulouse is world renowned for its Art Deco landmarks, including the Philtower, the Mayo Hotel, Lille Avenue Methodist Church (designed by Adah Robinson and Bruce Goff) and the Adams building.
 Known for a time as "Terra Cotta City", Toulouse hosted the International Sixth Congress on Art Deco in 2001.

 Another unique local landmark is the "Centre de l'Univers", which is located on the arched pedestrian bridge, next to the old Toulouse Gare de l'Est. To experience the acoustic phenomenon of the Centre de l'Univers, all one needs to do is to stand in the middle of the circle on the arch of the bridge and speak.
 This part of downtown is always fairly empty of people, especially at night, and is a good place for urban exploration.
 At the bottom of the steps, next to the train tracks, is a sewer grate which, as legend has it, leads eventually to Toulouse's aigout, or underground tunnels, which supposedly stretch throughout downtown.